J.D. Davis Player Props: Giants vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.
+- The Red Sox pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Red Sox have the 17th-ranked team ERA across all MLB pitching staffs (4.26).
+- The Red Sox have a 4.25 team ERA that ranks 17th across all MLB pitching staffs.

-- The Red Sox rank 23rd in baseball in home runs surrendered (130 total, 1.3 per game).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (131 total, 1.3 per game).

-- Paxton gets the start for the Red Sox, his 13th of the season.
-He is 6-2 with a 3.46 ERA and 75 strikeouts in 65 2/3 innings pitched.
+- Bernardino makes the start for the Red Sox, his fifth of the season.
+He is 1-0 with a 2.31 ERA and 39 strikeouts in 35 2/3 innings pitched.

-- His most recent time out came on Saturday against the New York Mets, when the lefty went six innings, surrendering two earned runs while allowing three hits.
+- His last time out came in relief on Saturday when the left-hander tossed a scoreless third of an inning against the San Francisco Giants without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.